DevExpress/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/40 Background/30 Displaying an Image.md

 You can display an image in the background of **RangeSelector**.
-To do this, use the options within the **background**.[image](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/background/image '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/background/image/') object.
+To do this, use the properties within the **background**.[image](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/background/image '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/background/image/') object.
 Specify the URL of the required image using the **url** property.
 Then, choose where to place this image on your range selector using the **location** property.

 	<!--JavaScript-->
 	var rangeSelectorOptions = {